otrv4/otrv4/otrv4.md

 ### Interactive Deniable Authenticated Key Exchange (DAKE)

+TODO: include what happens when two people send ZDH2 at the same time

 This section outlines the flow of the interactive DAKE.
 This is a way to mutually agree upon shared keys for the two parties and authenticate one another while providing participation deniability.